Arciris-org/.github/profile/README.md

 Our mission is to innovate the future through code and ideas.

 #### 2. Vision
 We aim to create a world where young talents can thrive and fully unleash their creativity and technical skills.
+And to support the open source community around the world and further evolve the wonderful culture of OSS.

 #### 3. Values
 - Elegance & Integration